cierelabs/json-complete/README.md

 ## To Fix and Add

-- [x] Write tests for non-safeMode usage
+- [x] Write tests for non-compat mode usage
 - [x] Write tests for ensuring the correct format of encoded data
 - [x] Write tests for extreme depth of Set and Map items
 - [x] Add [BigInt](https://github.com/tc39/proposal-bigint) support
 - [x] Add option for ignoring Symbol keys during encoding
 - [x] Explore encoding numbers as strings
 - [x] Reorder the deferment process to pull the blob/file data out first before trying to encode the data, allowing the normal encoding process to work
-- [ ] What happens, in safe mode, when decoding an a Symbol key in an environment that doesn't support Symbols?
 - [x] Make the encode startup proceedure convert the types into forms useful for the getItemKey function
 - [x] Make tests that forcably remove the Map from availability to cover the fallback lists
-- [ ] Add fallback blob support for Edge/IE11/IE10 when decoding files
+- [x] Add fallback blob support for files when decoding in compat mode
+- [x] Finish features for Edge
-- [ ] Write test to make sure that a different blob attached to a blob won't cause missing data, or a Blob inside a Set
+- [x] Write test to make sure that a different blob attached to a blob won't cause missing data
+- [ ] Fix the bug related to storing Blob inside a Keyed Collection (DeferredTypeInsideKeyedCollection.js)
+- [x] Change "Safe Mode" to "Compat Mode"
+- [ ] What happens, in compat mode, when decoding an a Symbol key in an environment that doesn't support Symbols?
+- [ ] Support IE11
+- [ ] Support IE10
+- [ ] Support IE9
+- [ ] Support IE8 with legacy version
+- [ ] Support IE7 with legacy version
+- [ ] Support IE6 with legacy version

 - [ ] Split out and add if checks around Arbitrary Attached Data tests that use symbols
 - [ ] Convert the output to string and allow the decoder to accept a string
-- [ ] Test Edge, IE 11, and earlier versions
-- [ ] Create polyfill for older IE (espcially the use of Map, without creating a false-positive on the existance of Map)
 - [ ] Create Promise wrapper so the asynchronous form can be used with Promises or await
 - [ ] Update decoding error messages for types not supported in a given environment
 - [ ] Write node helpers that will translate to and from Blob/File types using Buffer and object data